Code-Institute-Submissions/ochukoerewive-ms3project/README.md

 This website/App is presented by Ochuko Erewive.
 A milestone Project for "Full Stack Developer Course in Code Institude".
 And it is for educational purposes.

+The project is deployed to Heroku on https://ms3-project-parkinglot.herokuapp.com/
 #

 ## USER EXPERIENCE (UX)